-- "Scope Expansion" this term is typically used when an organization is adding a new building/site to their certification; - "Onsite Assessment OA" this term is intended to be a "catch-all" for any short notice audit that isn't technically a Scope Expansion.
+- "Scope Expansion" this term is typically used when an organization is adding a new building/site to their certification.
+It may also be used in situations where the organization's scope is expanding (new products, new processes, etc.); - "Onsite Assessment OA" this term is intended to be a "catch-all" for any short notice audit that isn't technically a Scope Expansion.